5 Cloud Security Challenges Solved by CNAPP

 4. Ease of automation

 CI/CD is the heartbeat of modern software development.
-Cloud native applications are the biggest beneficiaries of this agile method of delivery and deployment.
+Cloud-native applications are the biggest beneficiaries of this agile method of delivery and deployment.
 CI/CD relies heavily on end-to-end automation of the delivery process.
 This includes build process automation, test automation, and release automation.
 Even though it makes software development easier and faster, it can cause issues to quickly compound.
 If a misconfiguration or vulnerability isn’t picked up early enough, it can end up in the released version.

-5. Minimized time in development
+5. Minimised time in development

 One of the greatest challenges with SecOps is the amount of time taken for manual scans to verify that there are no vulnerabilities.
 Managing a stack of tools can easily become its own workstream, consuming valuable resources that could be used elsewhere.
 That’s because, within a cloud environment, disparate point products often don’t share information or possess awareness about one another’s existence or activities.

-CNAPP solves this challenge with a unified system: all the stages and processes involved with securing a cloud-native application can be monitored in one place.
-You can also initiate tests on artifacts and configurations from the same platform, which can in turn inform your security approach downstream.
+A CNAPP solves this challenge with a unified system: all the stages and processes involved with securing a cloud-native application can be monitored in one place.
+You can also initiate tests on artefacts and configurations from the same platform, which can in turn inform your security approach downstream.
 This saves the DevOps teams a lot of time, ensuring they can focus on other tasks that add more value to the application.

 A CNAPP solution will unify your system’s security, eliminate blind spots, and save your development team a lot of time.